inrs-ai/crsec-monitor/README.md

-A tool that sends weekly CRSEC trading software update notifications via email
+This is a dedicated tool that automatically sends weekly CRSEC software update notifications to designated recipients via email.

 <p align="center">
 <pre>